 This is the same World Countries (Generalized) layer from ArcGIS Living Atlas that you used previously, filtered to show only Ethiopia.
 You will clip the 3D layer to this boundary.

-- In the Geoprocessing pane, search for and open the Clip tool.
+- In the Geoprocessing pane, click the Back button.
+Search for and open the Clip tool.

 - For Input Features, choose PM25_3D.

 - For Output Feature Class, type PM25_Ethiopia.

 - Click Run.

 A new 3D layer, clipped to boundaries of Ethiopia, is added to the scene.

 - In the Contents pane, turn off the PM25_3D layer.